*Craft Your Perfect Bird

 For today’s illustration I’m using a Russell’s Reserve private selection (#20-1171) from Lincoln Road Package Store in Hattiesburg, MS. Aged eight years on the fourth floor of Tyrone B (the second oldest rickhouse at Wild Turkey), it features a well-rounded, confectionary-centered profile.
 My tasting notes are as follows: vanilla, honey-butter, caramel drizzle, sweet oak, maple candy, warm baking spice; medium-long finish w/ toffee, brown sugar glaze, faint orange peel & clove.

 This is where the fun begins.
 And the best part?
 There’s no measuring cups, droppers, or hydrometers needed.
 Simply add equal parts of each whiskey in a glass and you’ll end up at 100 proof every time.
 Introduce a pinch more Russell’s Reserve Single Barrel to bump the proof to 101.
-(If you want precision, a 45/55 blend of Russell’s 10 and Russell’s Reserve Single Barrel will equal 101 proof exactly.)
-Give it a swirl, a few minutes rest, then dive right in.
+(If you want precision, a 45/55 blend of Russell’s Ten and Russell’s Reserve Single Barrel will equal 101 proof exactly.)
+Give it a swirl, a few minutes of rest, then dive right in.

 Upon nosing, you’ll immediately notice your creation showcases both similarities and differences with its originating parts.
 You’re likely to discover new profile notes as well.
 Here’s what I’m getting from today’s example: vanilla bean, salted caramel, dense oak, nutmeg, baked cinnamon & brown sugar, hints of honey maple; medium-long finish w/ molasses, herbal tea, cola, diminishing leather & pepper.

 While this combination isn’t miles apart from Wild Turkey 101, it’s complex and finessed, and as such, a notable improvement.
 And it should be.
-After all, both Russell’s 10-year and Russell’s Reserve Single Barrel Bourbon are super-premium expressions.
+After all, both Russell’s Reserve Ten-Year and Russell’s Reserve Single Barrel Bourbon are super-premium expressions.
 But this is only one example.
 Depending on which Russell’s Reserve Single Barrel bottle you select for your blend, you’re sure to end up with something altogether different – potentially stunning even.
 It’s all up to you!

 And if you do end up with something out of this world – a truly amazing FrankenTurkey – what next?
 Own it!
 Fill an empty Wild Turkey 101 bottle (of any size) and personalize it with a sticker or your own handcrafted art.
 I’m not saying to market it, sell it, or any of that ridiculous (illegal) funny business.
 To the contrary – this exercise is for your own satisfaction and joy (and the occasional share or brag among your bourbon friends).